Greek Muslims condemn Ieronymos II of Athens for Islamophobic remarks

 Greece's move to finally open a mosque in Athens took place months after Turkey's decision to revert Hagia Sophia into a mosque.

 The iconic structure was first built as a church before it was converted into a mosque after Istanbul’s conquest by the Ottomans in 1453 and remained as such for nearly 500 years until it was converted into a museum in 1934.
 On July 10, a Turkish court annulled a 1934 Cabinet decree that had turned Hagia Sophia into a museum, paving the way for its use again as a mosque after an 86-year hiatus.
-Thousands streamed into the mosque on July 24, from the country’s leaders to visitors from around the world.
+Thousands streamed into the mosque, now called Grand Ayasofya, on July 24, from the country’s leaders to visitors from around the world.

 As a response, Greek Prime Minister Kyriakos Mitsotakis said at that time that what was happening in Istanbul was "not a show of force but proof of weakness."